Posted on: Jan 2nd, 2020, | By WayKen Rapid Manufacturing

-This is a procedure which involves the use of CNC to move cutting equipment or different parts across five different axes at the same time.
+This is a procedure that involves the use of CNC to move cutting equipment or different parts across five different axes at the same time.
 This gives room for the production of very intricate parts, and that is why 5-Axis CNC milling is very common in aerospace operations.
 One factor that has contributed most to the use of 5-Axis CNC machines is the need to increase adeptness and reduce the production time taken from the start of the actual process to its completion.

 The power to avoid crashing with part holding the equipment by revolving the table or cutting tool gives room for a quick approach to part geometry is another contributing factor.
-Lastly, enhanced equipment life or longevity which is as a result of revolving the table or cutting equipment to keep up with the best incisive position and consistent chip load.
+Lastly, enhanced equipment life or longevity which is a result of revolving the table or cutting equipment to keep up with the best incisive position and consistent chip load.

 1.1 “5” for 5-Axis Machining